ProcessModel was used in a company to reduce operating expenses by $133 million per year, over three years by directly attacking the value stream.

-The Company North America has identified several initiatives to help them reach their goals.
+They identified several initiatives to help them reach their goals.
 One of those initiatives is Value Stream.
-This initiative has a primary goal of eliminating redundancy and reducing SG&A expenses by $133 million over three years.
-In addition, the team has developed an ongoing continuous improvement process with a long term focus on eliminating redundancy and reducing costs.
+This initiative has a primary goal of eliminating redundancy and reducing SG&A expenses by $133 million per year, over three years.
+In addition, the team has developed an ongoing continuous process improvement with a long term focus on eliminating redundancy and reducing costs.
 This process fully implemented will allow evaluation of projects so see if they contribute to Value Stream goals.
-The Company needed to have a tool that aided in their analysis efforts.
+Thy needed to have a tool that aided in their analysis efforts.
 That’s when they turned to ProcessModel.

 Our goal was to create a Value Stream “as-is” map, make it the standard for the company and then benchmark proposed process, service and technology changes against the “as-is” to validate and understand the impact before we committed to the project.
-Working against the five-phase “ProcessModel Project Process,” The Company and ProcessModel began model design and development.
-The Company has finished phase 2 of the model and is moving into phase 3.
+Working against the five-phase “ProcessModel Project Process,” The company and ProcessModel began model design and development.
+They have finished phase 2 of the model and is moving into phase 3.

 - Development of project goals